 this project is really easy. all you need is some sticks and yarn/string. it is best for the sticks to be at least as thick as your finger, and the length really doesn't matter. i would measure the container you want to put them in and cut the sticks according to how you want them to look. i have included the instructions on how to wrap them at the bottom of this post. we also added some hanging hearts to our stick just to make it more fun for Valentine's Day.

-i designed the rest of the mantle around our stick centerpiece. i found this great red frame at Hobby Lobby for 75% off due to a small scratch, and i strung photographs from my Instagram account inside of it. i also hung up the Conversation Heart Banner i shared with you across the mantle. i just love those colorful hearts.
+I designed the rest of the mantle around our stick centerpiece.
+You can get a great red frame at Hobby Lobby fora pretty good price.
+I strung photographs from my Instagram account inside of it.
+I also hung up the Conversation Heart Banner I shared with you across the mantle.
+I just love those colorful hearts.

-i found these cute mailboxes in the dollar spot at Target and painted each of my boys initials on them just for fun.
+These cute mailboxes were found in the dollar spot bins at Target and painted each of my boys initials on them just for fun.

 a plant, which i added a heart to its container, and jars which i filled with real conversation hearts and spray painted the lids added the finishing touch to my mantle. i love how the large jar fits perfectly atop a white candlestick holder i already owned.